SEACrowd/seacrowd-datahub/README.md

 We greatly appreciate your help!

 The artifacts of this initiative will be described in a forthcoming academic paper targeting a machine learning or NLP audience.
-Please refer to [this section](#contribution-guidelines) for your contribution rewards for helping South-East Asian NLP.
+Please refer to [this section](https://github.com/SEACrowd#how-much-should-i-contribute) for your contribution rewards in helping South-East Asian NLP.
 We recognize that some datasets require more effort than others, so please reach out if you have questions.
 Our goal is to be inclusive with credit!

 Contribution point tracking is now live at [this sheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vQDZtJjA6i7JsxS5IlMtVuwOYjr2Pbl_b47yMSH4aAdHDBIpf-CiJQjNQAzcJPEu_aE7kwH4ZvKvPm0/pubhtml?gid=225616890&single=true) and will be updated regularly (although not automatically, yet)!